Dylan-Prins/Blog/content/posts/cost-allocation.md

 Reference: [Microsoft learn](https://learn.microsoft.com/en-us/azure/cost-management-billing/costs/allocate-costs)

-## How to Get Started with Cost Allocation
+## How to Get Started with Cost Allocation?

 When it comes to cost allocation, the first step is deciding where your costs are coming from.
 You have three options to choose from: